29. Observability: The Oculus

 Option 1: The Cloud Native Suite (Prometheus / Grafana / Jaeger)

-Deploying the standard enterprise observability stack. - Pros: Maximum power and industry standard. - Cons: Extreme Overhead.
-Requires 3-4 heavy containers and massive RAM allocation just to monitor a single node.
-The complexity of PromQL and Grafana dashboarding is disproportionate to the needs of a personal daemon.
+Deploying the standard enterprise observability stack. - Pros: Maximum power and industry standard. - Cons: Extreme Default Overhead.
+Requires 3-4 heavy containers and meaningful RAM allocation just to monitor a single node.
+The complexity of PromQL, LogQL, dashboarding, and retention policy is disproportionate to the needs of a personal daemon before it has many active Animators or Legion nodes.

 Option 2: Persistence-Layer Logging